php-telegram-bot/core/README.md

 ### Types

-All types are implemented according to Telegram API 5.7 (January 2022).
+All types are implemented according to Telegram API 6.0 (April 2022).

 ### Inline Query

-Full support for inline query according to Telegram API 5.7 (January 2022).
+Full support for inline query according to Telegram API 6.0 (April 2022).

 ### Methods

-All methods are implemented according to Telegram API 5.7 (January 2022).
+All methods are implemented according to Telegram API 6.0 (April 2022).

 #### Send Message